JoakimGit/Chalmersmenu/README.md

 # Chalmersmenu
-Used to find this weeks menu from the resturant at Chalmers.
+Used to find this weeks menu from the restaurant at Chalmers.

 Function call: python menu.py [opt: specify day]